The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Results

 thus only optimizing among solutions to crossing where $\mu_\sigma = \mu_{\sigma,\textup{trial}}$.
-The result for $N=3$ is shown in figure ~\ref{fig:Islands}.
+The results for $N = 2$ and $N = 3$ are shown in figure~\ref{fig:Islands}.
 We notice sharp corners $(\mu_{\sigma,\textup{min}}, \mu_{\textup{t},\textup{max}})$ and $(\mu_{\sigma,\textup{max}}, \mu_{\textup{t},\textup{min}})$.
-This implies that, to a good approximation, the extremal values for $\alpha(3)$ are actually realized.
-Indeed, the optimal value for an OPE coefficient corresponds to a unique solution to crossing \cite{El-Showk:2016mxr}.
+This implies that, to a good approximation, the extremal values for $\alpha(N)$ are actually realized.
+Indeed, the optimal value for an OPE coefficient corresponds to a unique solution to crossing~\cite{El-Showk:2016mxr}.
 Let's consider, for instance, the solution corresponding to the maximum value of $\mu_\textup{t}$, close to the upper corner of the island.
 If the corner is sharp, there is a unique value of $\mu_\sigma$ allowed at the tip, hence the solution to crossing contains both $\mu_{\sigma,\textup{min}}$ and $\mu_{\textup{t},\textup{max}}$.
-We conclude that we cannot improve our bounds further without changing our assumptions.\footnote{For instance, one might impose the presence of the displacement and scan over its OPE coefficient, rather than simply allowing for its existence.
-And of course, the bounds might improve increasing $M$ in eq. \eqref{eq:linearFunctionalBasis}} The same conclusion might be reached without mapping the shape of the island, but rather looking at the extremal functionals \cite{El-Showk:2012vjm}, \emph{i.e.} the functionals with maximal/minimal value on the identity block.
+We conclude that we cannot improve our bounds further without changing our assumptions.
+The same conclusion might be reached without mapping the shape of the island, but rather looking at the extremal functionals~\cite{El-Showk:2012vjm}, \emph{i.e.} the functionals with maximal/minimal value on the identity block.
 Such functionals satisfy all the positivity conditions \eqref{eq:bulkInf}, and saturate some of them.
 They are useful because the scaling dimensions of the operators appearing in the solution to crossing are signaled by the zeros of the corresponding functional.
 We performed this check for the functionals that produce the $N=2$ and $N=3$ bounds.
 As expected, the two extremal functionals associated to $\mu_{\sigma,\textup{min}}$ and $\mu_{\textup{t},\textup{max}}$ respectively, have, with good precision, the same zeros.
 The same observation can be made for the functionals corresponding to $\mu_{\sigma,\textup{max}}$ and $\mu_{\textup{t},\textup{min}}$.
-This confirms that also the extremal values for $\alpha(2)$ are realized, although the related solutions don't resemble the spectrum of the O$(N)$ model.
+This confirms again that the extremal values for $\alpha$ are realized, although the related solutions don't resemble the spectrum of the O$(N)$ model.